-Netflix doesn't release viewership numbers, but its new series Sweet Magnolias has swept up plenty of us with its charm, swoon-worthy romance, and second chances at love since debuting earlier in May.
-The romantic drama stars Joanna Garcia Swisher as Maddie, a soon-to-be divorced mom of three who is attempting to pick up the pieces of her life after her husband (Chris Klein) leaves her for a younger woman (Jamie Lynn Spears).
-As Maddie struggles to deal with the fallout of her husband's public affair, raising her kids, and managing a new business with her best friends, Helen (Heather Headley) and Dana Sue (Brooke Elliott), things finally start to look up when she embarks on a relationship with her son's handsome new baseball coach, former Major Leaguer Cal Maddox (Justin Bruening).
+Sweet Magnolias is Netflix's version of a Hallmark movie, complete with charm, swoon-worthy romance, and second chances at love, only it's better because it stretches across 10 episodes.
+The binge-worthy series stars Joanna Garcia Swisher as Maddie, a soon-to-be divorced mom of three who is attempting to pick up the pieces of her life after her husband (Chris Klein) leaves her for a younger woman (Jamie Lynn Spears).
+As she struggles to deal with the fallout of her husband's public affair, raising her kids, and managing a new business with her best friends, Helen (Heather Headley) and Dana Sue (Brooke Elliott), things finally start to look up when she embarks on a relationship with her son's handsome new baseball coach, former Major Leaguer Cal Maddox (Justin Bruening).

 Watch it on: Netflix